Code17121/Kaggl_machine_learning_assignment/House_Price_Prediction/Readme.md

-🏠 House Price Prediction – Machine Learning Assignment 📌 Project Overview
+House Price Prediction using Machine Learning
+Project Overview

-This project focuses on building and evaluating multiple Machine Learning models to predict house prices based on various structural and locational features.
-The assignment follows a structured data science workflow, including data understanding, preprocessing, visualization, model building, hyperparameter tuning, and performance comparison.
+This project aims to build and evaluate multiple Machine Learning models to predict house prices based on various property-related features.
+The workflow follows a complete data science pipeline including data understanding, preprocessing, visualization, model building, hyperparameter tuning, and performance comparison.

-A complete Jupyter Notebook and a video walkthrough explaining the approach and results are provided as part of the submission.
+A Jupyter Notebook containing the full implementation and a video walkthrough explaining the notebook are provided as part of the assignment submission.

-📂 Dataset Description
+Dataset Information

-The dataset consists of three CSV files:
+The dataset consists of the following files:

-File Name	Description
-train.csv	Training dataset containing features and target variable (price) test.csv	Test dataset with target column hidden sample_submission.csv	Sample format for final predictions 🔑 Feature Description
+train.csv – Training dataset containing features and the target variable (price)

+test.csv – Test dataset with the target variable hidden

+sample_submission.csv – Sample submission file in the correct format

+Column Description
 Column Name	Description
 id	Unique identifier
 area_type	Type of area
-availability	Availability status of the house location	Geographical location size	Configuration (BHK – Bedrooms, Hall, Kitchen) total_sqft	Total area in square feet bath	Number of bathrooms balcony	Number of balconies price	House price (Target Variable)
+availability	Availability status of the house location	Location of the house size	BHK configuration (Bedrooms, Hall, Kitchen) total_sqft	Total area in square feet bath	Number of bathrooms balcony	Number of balconies price	House price (Target variable)
-🧪 Project Workflow
+Project Workflow

-The notebook follows a clear and structured pipeline as per the assignment rubrics:

-1️⃣ Data Understanding
+1. Data Understanding

-Identified data types of all columns
+Identified and documented data types of all columns

-Converted inconsistent columns (e.g., total_sqft, size) into usable numeric formats
+Converted non-standard columns into usable numerical formats

-2️⃣ Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis

-Generated descriptive statistics (min, max, mean, median)
+Generated descriptive statistics (minimum, maximum, mean, median)

-Visualized distributions and relationships between features and target
+Analyzed distributions and relationships between features and price

-3️⃣ Data Cleaning
+3. Data Cleaning

-Missing values identified and handled (imputation or removal)
+Identified and handled missing values through imputation or removal

-Duplicate records checked and removed where applicable
+Checked and removed duplicate records

-Outliers detected using statistical methods and domain reasoning
+Detected outliers and provided justification for retaining or removing them

-4️⃣ Data Visualization
+4. Data Visualization

-At least three meaningful visualizations were created, such as:
+At least three visualizations were created, including:

 Price distribution

-Price vs total square feet
+Relationship between price and total square feet

-Price variation across locations / BHK types
+Price variation across locations or BHK types

-Each visualization is accompanied by insightful interpretations.
+Each visualization includes meaningful insights.

-5️⃣ Feature Engineering
+5. Feature Engineering

-Scaling of numerical features where required
+Scaled numerical features where required

-Encoding of categorical variables using appropriate techniques
+Encoded categorical variables using suitable techniques

-Justification provided for scaling and encoding choices
+Provided reasoning for scaling and encoding choices

-🤖 Model Building
+Model Building

-A minimum of 7 Machine Learning models were trained and evaluated, including (but not limited to):
+A minimum of seven Machine Learning models were trained and evaluated, including:

 Linear Regression